DUOBAT 120+ BATTEN SPORTS FLOOR

 On a subfloor levelled to a tolerance of no more than a 2 mm gap showing under a 1.5 m straight edge (UK: 3 mm under a 2 m straight edge) the substructure can be laid without levelling, see D 1.1 - Flatness of subfloor.

 Above mentioned wedges can be used either alone or in combination with bases (available in 20, 30, 40 and 50 mm), to achieve the right floor level/height.
 Use nomore than 2 bases under each wedge.

-If the floor is more than 12 m wide laying must begin in the middle of the sports hall.
+If the floor is more than 12 m wide the installation must begin in the middle of the sports hall.
 Use one of the following two methods:

-The two centre floor boards rows are joined with a loose tongue which is glued to both boards in the full length of the floor boards.
-The boards are secretly nailed, see section 10.
+- The two centre floorboards are joined with a loose tongue which must be glued to one of the floorboards in the full length of the floorboard.

 All board header joints must be fully supported and all boards must be laid in the pattern shown in the drawing.

 NB: The distance between board header joints in two consecutive rows must be 4 x 336.4 mm = 1345.6 mm, as shown in the drawing.

 Use Junckers machine J-Nails, 2.2 x 45 mm.
 The floor boards are secretly nailed at an angle of 45°.
 Do not nail closer than 50 mm to stave joints and never in the board end joints.
 To avoid creaking, the boards are pressed down on the battens while they are nailed.